CosmicSubspace/MSI-Keyboard-Lights/README.md

 The keyboard will mirror what's displayed on the screen.
 [Video demo](https://youtu.be/LV5GNS1c5tg)
 #### AudioAmplitude.py
-The keyboard will light up whenever there's a sound coming from you computer.
+The keyboard will light up whenever there's a sound coming from your computer.
 The louder the sound, the brighter the keyboard.
 [Video demo](https://youtu.be/rExPTK0rIv0)

 ## Requirements